-- Person A-I just jedi mind tricked this fools.
-I should be given $1000 every time I take one of these calls.
+- Employee A-I just jedi mind tricked this fools. (sic) I should be given $1000 every time I take one of these calls.
 I save this company a sick amount of $$$$

 Boeing has reacted strongly to the emails, saying that they are from “obvious idiots who shouldn’t have been hired,” who, “had the situational awareness of braindead gibbons.”
 A Boeing spokesperson commented,

 “At least one of the emails if simply factually wrong.
-Our 737 Max aircraft are designed by monkeys, who are supervised by clowns.
+Our 737 Max aircraft are designed by monkeys, who are in turn supervised by clowns.
 The clowns have NO part in the design process, nor would we let them.
-And monkeys make poor managers—they always try to motivate employees to work harder using bananas as incentives, and there’s just no stopping them from using that managerial style.
-We’ve tried it, and it just doesn’t work: humans need a more diverse diet.
+And monkeys make poor managers—they always try to motivate employees to work harder using bananas as incentives, and there’s just no stopping them from using that leadership style.
+Believe us, we’ve tried it, and it just doesn’t work: humans need a more diverse diet.
 But the monkeys really do bang away furiously on the keyboards when designing the maneuvering systems for these jets, and who can argue against the cost savings?”